 The Umpires call a crossing foul on Blue #3 and stop play in Red's end of the field, 20 yards from the centerline.
 Blue #3 argues with the Umpires and the whistle sounds again, and the Umpire pulls a yellow flag and calls a technical foul.
-The Penalty 5 spot hit is moved to a Penalty 4.
-Moving the spot hit to center field would not sufficiently disadvantage the Blue Team by moving the ball for-ward 20 yards, and therefore, a more severe penalty is warranted.
+The Penalty 5.a is moved to a Penalty 4.
+Moving the spot hit to center field for a Penalty 5.b would not sufficiently disadvantage the Blue Team by moving the ball for-ward 20 yards, and therefore, a more severe penalty is warranted.
 (See Rule 33.b(1)(a).)